babolForFun/Linux-Server-Script/README.md

 	$ sudo nano /etc/init.d/TOMCAT_[#]
 ```

-* Copy and paste this script (adding your changes).
+* Copy and paste this script (look for "*TOMCAT_[#]"*).
 The script end is "exit 0" row.
 The script is not complete and it has to be update.
-Edited from [here](http://wiki.openkm.com/index.php/Configure_Tomcat_service_linux "script tomcat")
+Edited from [valotas - GitHub](https://gist.github.com/valotas/1000094 "tomcat script")